kngwyu/rlext/README.md

 ## CAUTION
 Though I'm using this module for my own research, it is still highly work in progress.
-This project is open-sourced just for sharing codes to some of my friends.
+This project is open-sourced just for sharing codes with some of my friends.

 ## Current components
 - `environments`